Mahlet-Inc/hobbits/docs/index.md

 Hobbits is a software platform for analyzing, processing, and visualizing bits.
 The Hobbits GUI is the central tool of the platform, and will be the primary focus of this document.
-However, the configurability and extensibility of the analysis and processing parts of the platform make it an attractive option for "headless" operation (e.g. a command line utility, or an analysis/processing server.)
+The Hobbits Runner CLI enables the execution of plugins and batches without a GUI.

 ### Why?